edsl/endefensadelsl.org/_revision/2011-09-01-harmony_harmfull.markdown

 or different conclusions; I just haven't done that analysis in detail so I don't know what the outcome is.

-El siguiente análisis trata principalmente sobre cómo estos acuerdos son problemáticos para los desarrolladores individuales.
+Mi análisis a continuación trata principalmente sobre cómo estos acuerdos son problemáticos para los desarrolladores individuales.
 Un análisis de los acuerdos a la luz de las compañías u organizaciones que los usen entre sí puede o no tener las mismas conclusiones, pero no puedo asegurarlo todavía.